Canop/miaou/plugins/README.md

 # Anatomy

-Plugins are extensions of Miaou, installed on the server, and having those (optional) parts:
+Plugins are extensions of Miaou, installed on the server, and having those parts:

 1. some server-side javascript code, executed in the same process than Miaou
 1. some client-side javascript code, concatenated and minified with Miaou's core javascript code